Meta-analysis of heterogeneous data: integrative sparse regression in high-dimensions: Cancer cell line study

-For the integration purpose we first need to calculate the de-biased lasso estimate from each of these 8 cancer types.
-We fit square-root lasso as in \cite{belloni2011square} to avoid choosing regularization parameter for each lasso.
-After calculating the debiased lasso from each datasets, ADELE is obtained by hard-thresholding the average of them, where, we determine the hard-thresholding level using cross validation.
-To calculate the MR Lasso, we assume that the parameters $\eta_j$ are same over the gene expressions.
-Besides determining this common parameter $\eta$ we also have to choose proper hard thresholding level ($t$) for the integrated estimator \ref{eq:averaged-debiased-lasso}.
-We choose the appropriate pair $(\eta,t)$ via cross validation.
-Figure \ref{fig:ccle-5-10} gives the performance comparison of ADELE and MR Lasso for drug ZD-6474.
-For each of these 8 most frequent cancer-types we compare the prediction accuracy of ADELE and MR Lasso.
+For integration purposes we first need to calculate the de-biased lasso estimate from each of these frequent cancer types.
+The regularization parameter for each of these cancer types is chosen using 7 fold cross-validation.
+After calculating the debiased lasso from each dataset, Mean is obtained by soft-thresholding their average, with the level of thresholding determined via 10 fold cross-validation.
+To calculate MrLasso, we assume that the parameters $\eta_j$ are identical over the gene expressions.
+Besides determining this common parameter $\eta$ we also require a proper soft-threshold level ($t$) for the integrated estimator.
+To this end the appropriate pair $(\eta,t)$ is again chosen via cross validation (see the discussion in last paragraph of Section \ref{sec:estimator}).
+We compare the performances of the Mean, the MrLasso and the global lasso (obtained using combined data over the most-frequent cancer types with best regularization parameter chosen via 10-fold cross-validation) for drugs PD-0325901 (Figure \ref{fig:ccle-PD-0325901}), Paclitaxel (Figure \ref{fig:ccle-Paclitaxel}) and Topotecan (Figure \ref{fig:ccle-Topotecan}).